On the equation N_{K/k}(\Xi)=P(t): Some recollections from , and some complements

 \section{Some recollections from \cite{CHS1}, and some complements}

 Let us recall some results from \cite{CHS1}.
-Let $k$ be a field of characteristic zero.
+Let $k$ be a field of characteristic zero, $\bar k$ a fixed algebraic closure of $k$, $\Gamma_k$ the absolute Galois group of $k$.
 Let $P(t)\in k[t]$ be a nonzero polynomial.
 We consider the affine variety over $k$ defined by

-where $K/k$ is {\it a finite product of finite separable field extensions of k}, $\Xi$ is a variable in $K$ and $N_{K/k}$ is the formal norm associated with the extension $K/k$.
-In \cite{CHS1} $K/k$ is a separable finite field extension.
-In fact much of the theory holds for $K/k$ a product of fields.
-This point will be usually used in late sections.
+where $K/k$ is {\it a finite product of finite separable field extensions of k}, $\Xi$ is a "variable" in $K$ and $N_{K/k}$ is the formal norm associated with $K/k$.
+In \cite{CHS1} $K/k$ is a field extension, in fact much of the theory holds for $K/k$ a product of fields.
+This observation is used in subsequent sections (e.g., Lemma \ref{form} and Theorem \ref{rational-2}).